-The rules of the SEC require each of the MacAndrews & Forbes Participants to express its or his belief as to the procedural and substantive fairness, including financial fairness, of the Exchange Offer to Revlon's unaffiliated stockholders.
+The rules of the SEC require each of the MacAndrews & Forbes Participants to express its or his belief as to the fairness of the Exchange Offer to Revlon's unaffiliated stockholders.

-Each of the MacAndrews & Forbes Participants believes that the Exchange Offer is procedurally and substantively fair, including financially fair, to Revlon's unaffiliated stockholders who tender their shares for exchange in the Exchange Offer, and procedurally fair to Revlon's unaffiliated stockholders who do not tender their shares.
-The MacAndrews & Forbes Participants have not taken any position as to the substantive fairness of the Exchange Offer to Revlon's unaffiliated stockholders who do not tender their shares.
+Each of the MacAndrews & Forbes Participants believes that the Exchange Offer is procedurally and substantively fair, including financially fair, to Revlon's unaffiliated stockholders who tender their shares for exchange in the Exchange Offer and Revlon's unaffiliated stockholders who do not tender their shares.
 The MacAndrews & Forbes Participants base their beliefs on the following factors, each of which, in their judgment, supports their view as to the fairness of the Exchange Offer:

-the fact that the Senior Subordinated Term Loan would otherwise become due and payable in August 2010 (which is before the maturity date of any of RCPC's senior debt, including, its 91/2% Senior Notes due April 1, 2011 and its 2006 Bank Term Loan Facility and 2006 Bank Revolving Credit Facility, each of which mature on January 15, 2012); that Revlon cannot provide assurances that it could otherwise repay or refinance such loan amount on terms reasonably acceptable to the Company when it comes due August 1, 2010, especially in light of uncertainty in credit markets due to the economic downturn; and that the Subordinated Term Loan Amendment entered into in connection with the consummation of the Exchange Offer would extend the maturity date of such indebtedness to four years after the issuance of the preferred stock (which is after the maturity date of Revlon's senior debt), while changing the interest rate from 11% to 12.75%, which the MacAndrews & Forbes Participants believe will improve Revlon's capital structure during a time of ongoing uncertainty in the credit markets due to the current economic downturn, providing a substantial benefit to both Revlon and its stockholders;
+• the fact that the Senior Subordinated Term Loan would otherwise become due and payable in August 2010 (which is before the maturity date of any of RCPC's senior debt, including, its 91/2% Senior Notes due April 1, 2011 and its 2006 Bank Term Loan Facility and 2006 Bank Revolving Credit Facility, each of which mature on January 15, 2012); that Revlon cannot provide assurances that it could otherwise repay or refinance such loan amount on terms reasonably acceptable to the Company when it comes due August 1, 2010, especially in light of uncertainty in credit markets due to the economic downturn; and that the Subordinated Term Loan Amendment entered into in connection with the consummation of the Exchange Offer would extend the maturity date of such indebtedness to four years after the issuance of the preferred stock (which is after the maturity date of Revlon's senior debt), while changing the interest rate from 11% to 12.75%, which the MacAndrews & Forbes Participants believe will improve Revlon's capital structure during a time of ongoing uncertainty in the credit markets due to the current economic downturn, providing a substantial benefit to both Revlon and its stockholders;